-So you are concerned that bed bugs in Las Vegas will infiltrate your luggage and you'll take them back to your home and soon these little insects will overrun your peaceful existence.
+Many are concerned that bed bugs from hotel rooms will infiltrate their luggage, take a free ride home with them and wreak havoc in their homes.
 Well, that is a valid concern considering that it is a real threat in plenty of hotels around the world.
 However, the prevailing opinion is that it is not a major problem in Las Vegas.

 However, you should know that if you wake up with tiny bites all over your body it is possible that bed bugs are present in the hotel room you are occupying.
 So what should you do if you suspect that there might be some bed bugs in your Las Vegas hotel room?

 First, if you are really concerned about bed bugs you should be proactive and get the searching out of the way immediately.

 How to Inspect a Room for Bed Bugs

 When you check in, do a quick inspection of the room.
 This will put your mind at ease or indicate you need to take action.

 - Pull back the comforter or duvet and check the sheets for spots or stains that look either brownish or slightly red.
 Often these are telltale signs of bed bug droppings

 - Pull back the sheets and check the seams of the mattress.
 Bed bugs hide deep in these seams and will attempt to burrow in and wait for the next victim to appear